sveltejs/svelte/site/content/blog/2019-04-20-write-less-code.md

 ### Top-level elements

 In Svelte, a component can have as many top-level elements as you like.
 In React and Vue, a component must have a single top-level element — in React's case, trying to return two top-level elements from a component function would result in syntactically invalid code.
-(You can use a fragment — `<>` — instead of a `<div>`, but it's the same basic idea).
+(You can use a fragment — `<>` — instead of a `<div>`, but it's the same basic idea, and still results in an extra level of indentation).

 In Vue, your markup must be wrapped in a `<template>` element, which I'd argue is redundant.